-For the week ending Sunday, January 19, 2025, 22,300 ac-ft of Lake Okeechobee water was delivered to the FEBs/STAs.
-The total amount of Lake releases sent to the FEBs/STAs in WY2025 (since May 1, 2024) is approximately 173,800 ac-feet.
-The total amount of inflows to the STAs in WY2025 is approximately 1,047,000 ac-feet.
-STA cells are near target stage.
-STA-1E Central Flow-way is offline for construction activities.
+For the week ending Sunday, February 2, 2025, 20,900 ac-ft of Lake Okeechobee water was delivered to the FEBs/STAs.
+The total amount of Lake releases sent to the FEBs/STAs in WY2025 (since May 1, 2024) is approximately 203,900 ac-feet.
+The total amount of inflows to the STAs in WY2025 is approximately 1,079,000 ac-feet.
+STA cells are near or above target stage.
+STA-1E Central Flow-way is offline for construction activities, and STA-2 Flow-way 3 is offline for a SAV recovery drawdown.
 Operational restrictions are in effect in STA-1E Western Flow-way, STA-1W Northern Flow-way, STA-2 Flow-ways 2 and 4, and STA-3/4 Eastern Flow-way for vegetation management activities.
-This week, if LOSOM recommends Lake releases to the WCAs and conditions allow, releases will be sent to STA-1W, STA-2, A-1 FEB, and STA-3/4.
+This week, if LOSOM Recovery Operations to lower the lake level recommends Lake releases to the WCAs and conditions allow, releases will be sent to STA-1W, STA-2, A-1 FEB/STA-3/4, and STA-5/6.